-In our Steady powders as well as Ready, both linseed- and sunflower oil are present through a technique called micro-coating: a spray dryer converts the liquid oil into powder so that it will stick to the maltodextrin in our recipes.
+In our Steady powders as well as Ready, both linseed- and sunflower oil are present through a technique called micro-coating: a spray dryer converts the liquid oil into powder so that it will stick to the isomaltulose in our recipes.
 In both the Go bars only sunflower oil is used, which gets added to the recipe in liquid form.
 Our new vegan Go Dark Chocolate bar will also contain some soy oil, which is also a vegetable oil and is extracted from the seeds of soybeans.

 Linseed- and sunflower oil are the 5th biggest ingredients in all of our diet types of Steady.
-In both recipes of Ready the mix is the 7th biggest ingredient, as well as the sunflower oil in our Nuts & Seasalt Go bar.
+In both recipes of Ready the mix is the 7th biggest ingredient, as well as the sunflower oil in our Nuts & Apricot Go bar.
 In the new Go Dark Chocolate bar soy- and sunflower oils are present in smaller quantities because of the cocoa butter that is used.